AquaAOS/Python-Wifi-Stealer/README.md

 # Python-Wifi-Stealer
-A small bit of code that allows the user to grab a wifi password and send it to a certain webhook
+A small bit of code that allows the user to grab a wifi password and send it to a certain webhost